s-mrb/nodejs.notes/README.md

 Main problems with callback hell are:

 - We **can not use the return value of callback in the function where it is passed because it is possible that it might be async and value is not calculated yet and call stack is processed further with null**, to do so we will make use of another callback within the original callback.
-- callback can return error and promises (async functions use promises) and try-catch do not errors thrown by promises
+- callback can return error and promises (async functions use promises) and try-catch do not catch errors thrown by promises as try-catch runs before the time error is thrown by a promise
 - Code becomes hard to read and maintain.

 > NOTE: only async callbacks cause problems, below code cause no problem